mrlt8/docker-wyze-bridge/README.md

 ### Camera Control

+**This is a work in progress and feedback would be appreciated**

 Some basic commands can be sent to the camera over the WebUI's API or MQTT if enabled.

 - API: Make a GET request to `/api/<camera-name>/<command>`
 - MQTT: Publish a command to the topic `wyzebridge/<camera-name>/cmd`